pat-laugh/pkl/README.md

 Keyboard layout different than QWERTY, possibly with better key placements.
 Note that he name of the layout is "Power" for no particular reason.
-An acronym to refere to it is "PKL".
+An acronym to refer to it is "PKL".

 To train your skills, you can use the CLI tool [Keyboard Warrior](https://github.com/pat-laugh/keyboard-warrior)!